In just two days, we will be arriving in the Cinque Terre for our ITALY RETREAT for women to live la dolce vita!

 Liguria is a magical place and we all enjoy it more if we get in shape and walk for several miles a day months before we leave.
 The reason is that we do a good amount of walking and hiking on hilly streets, trails, and steps!
 But, we always take plenty of gelato and coffee breaks along the way.
 So, if you’re thinking of traveling to Cinque Terre, just start walking now!
 You’ll have more fun when you arrive.

-To see a list of recommended non-fiction books about Italy, and more Italy photos, look to the right hand column on this page and scroll.
+To see a list of recommended non-fiction books about Italy, the Italian Riviera, and more Italy photos, look to the right hand column on this page and scroll.
 Rick Steves’ Italy is filled with self-guided walking tours of towns throughout Italy.
 He really popularized the Cinque Terre for Americans.
 Eyewitness Travel Guide ITALY or Fodors ITALY are all fun travel books filled with maps, history, and suggestions for travels in Italy.

 Have you traveled to the Cinque Terre?
 Where is your favorite place?
 I’ll keep you posted as we explore paradise on the Ligurian Coast of Italy.